 Sometimes Christian mothers of toddlers are quickly overwhelmed with their spiritual limitations.
-Their days are filled with piles of laundry and lack of sleep, constant repetition, feelings of isolation while all the other Christians in the world seem to have exciting ministries, and sometimes even feelings of guilt for being at home with the very children God has given them.
+Their days are filled with piles of laundry and lack of sleep, constant repetition, feelings of isolation while all the other Christians in the world seem to have exciting ministries.
+Sometimes they even feel guilty for being at home with the very children God has given them.
 (Wouldn’t it have been easier to send them to preschool and do real ministry somewhere?)

 And yet, as I look back at those years, I can see how the ideas I wrestled with back then, with my toddler children, were preparation for the ministry that God gradually brings my way now.
 Discipling toddlers is incredible preparation for discipling myself, and discipling other adults.
 Let me show you what I mean.